aalban3/TinyUrl-Demo/README.md

 ### Unit Testing
 ---
 Unit tests are available for the three major services the app uses.
-It covers data store functionality, command line promp responses and error handling.
+It covers data store functionality, command line prompt responses and error handling.

 ### Potential Improvements
 ---
 1. I believe there may be better ways of configuring my dependency injection in dotnet, similar to how it's done in web apps.
-However, I haven't really done it in Console applications before and couldn't find a suitable solution.
+However, I haven't really done it in console applications before and couldn't find a suitable solution.

-2. Even though this project does not require a persistence layer, I believe using an in-memory database might work nicely for a demo like this.
+2. Even though this project does not require a persistence layer, I believe that using an in-memory database would work nicely for a demo like this.
 There are ways of using Entity Framework exclusively for testing, which really tests entity reliability.
 I still like the Json FlatFile Data Store because it makes it easy to get going, but I had to manually clear my tests to keep the file small.

-3. I tried using the logging extension (ILogger) but was not too satisfied with the way it looked in the command line.
+3. I tried using the logging extension (ILogger) but was not too satisfied with the way it looked on the command line.
 I think if I could figure out a better way of logging info/errors without it looking so convoluted, I would consider adding that.

 Package References:
 * Json Flat File Data Store package: https://github.com/ttu/json-flatfile-datastore